 Sonia Montiel Lopez

-Sonia is the deputy head teacher of Governor’s Meadow First School.
-She has been teaching for twenty years and is a strong believer in the importance of lifelong learning.
+Sonia is the head teacher of St Bernard’s First School and Nursery.
+She has been teaching for over twenty years and is a strong believer in the importance of lifelong learning.
 After achieving her first degree in English and Teaching Studies at St. Mary’s University, Sonia has continued to attend a wide range courses and lectures within her specialist areas over the course of her career.
 After undertaking a diploma in Special Educational Needs with Sheffield Hallam University, she spent fifteen years as a SENCo.
 Sonia relished the opportunity of working closely with teachers, parents and professionals to identify the individual needs of children in order to help them achieve their full potential.
 Collaboratively, she initiated a number of support groups to ensure that pupils had the opportunity to develop the skills they needed through tailor-made programmes.
 These interventions included narrative therapy, fine motor skills, Social and Emotional Aspects of Learning (SEAL), maths and literacy support.

 Sonal Samtani was initially appointed to work in the Gibraltar Health Authority (GHA) to help with the creation of the dementia strategy for Gibraltar.
 Three years later, she has acted as a coordinator for the upcoming dementia day centre; constructed the dementia patient registry; assisted with the national dementia strategy and interacted with individuals who have dementia as well as their families to discover the great impact society faces with this chronic illness.
 Although the learning curve in these years has been steep, she also realised how much potential Gibraltar has to grow in the area of dementia care and the importance of preparing the healthcare system for the future.